rasikasrimal/Heartlytics/database.md

 This document lists the tables in the application's database and includes `DESC` commands to inspect each table.
 Key columns are annotated to highlight primary keys (PK) and foreign keys (FK) linking related tables.

+User interface theme preferences are stored in client-side cookies and `localStorage`; no database tables persist this information.

 ## audit_log

 ```sql